bakes shrimp in tomato sauce in a cast iron pan

 • Bake for 10 to 15 minutes (depending on the size of your shrimp) until the shrimp are opaque.
 Do not overcook or the shrimp will dry out.

-• Remove from oven, top with fresh mint, basil or dill and serve immediately.
+• Remove from oven, top with fresh parsley, basil or dill and serve immediately.

 Video